nforgeio/neonKUBE/Images/couchbase-local/README.md

 The most recent **Couchbase Community Edition** build will be tagged as `latest`.
 Couchbase **Enterprise** and other Community builds are also available.

-Images are tagged with the Git branch, image build date, and Git commit and an optional `-dirty` suffix if the image was built from a branch with uncommitted changes or untracked files.
+These images are tagged with the Git branch, image build date, and Git commit.

 # Description

 **DO NOT USE FOR PRODUCTION**

-This image is intended for development and testing purposes.
+This image is intended for development and testing purposes only.
 It provisions a single empty bucket.
 Here are the default settings:

 Admin Username: **Administrator**
 Admin Password: **password**